alumet-dev/helm-charts/README.md

 ## ALUMET relay server

-It receives the metrics by all ALUMET relay client and writes the metrics in the ouput plugin configured (CSV file, influxdb or mongodb).
+It receives the metrics by all ALUMET relay client and writes the metrics in the ouput plugin configured (CSV file, influxdb, mongodb, as a prometheus exporter or opentelemetry).
 The default configuration is correctly set-up to write in influxdb.
 The default value of helm variables related to alumet plugins are:

 - alumet-relay-server.plugins.influxdb.enable="true"